What this Privacy Notice covers

 Why we need your personal data

-We will use your personal information for the purposes of enforcement in relation to but not limited to fly tipping and anti-social behavioural issues.
+We will use your personal information, including any obtained CCTV images or similar, for the purposes of identification and enforcement in relation to but not limited to fly tipping and anti-social behavioural issues.

 The processing of this information is necessary: